mmccoyd/hillside_dactyl_shield/wiki/User ordering.md

 ## PCB

+-   Board
+    -   (Material: FR-4)
+    -   (Layers: 4)
-- Material: FR-4
+    -   (Type: Industrial/Consumer)
-- Layers: 4
+-   PCB spec
     -   Different designs: 2
-- Delivery Format: Panel by Customer
+    -   Format: Panel by Customer
-- Thickness: 1.6 mm (optionally 1.0 or 1.2 mm, but there is little reason to)
+    -   (Thickness: 1.6 mm.
+Optionally 1.0 or 1.2 mm, but little reason to)
-- Color: green (the only choice for an economical 4 layer PCBA board)
+    -   (Color: green.
+The only choice for an economical 4 layer PCBA board)
+    -   (Material: standard)
+    -   Surface finish:
+-   High-spec options

-- (Impedance Control: is not needed for such short SPI use)
+    -   (Impedance Control: No. It isn't needed for such short SPI use)
     -   Confirm production file: yes
     -   Mark on PCB (order number): specify location
 - cost: $52  (if it were two layers without SPI display it would be only $12)

 ## PCBA

-- PCB Type: Economic
+-   (PCB Type: Economic)
-- Side: Top
+-   (Side: Top)
-- Qty: 5
+-   (Qty: 5)
 -   Tooling: Added by Customer
 -   Confirm parts: Yes
+-   (Parts selection: Customer)

 - Advanced: defaults